-Sachsenhausen Concentration Camp, located in Oranienburg near Berlin, Germany, was one of the infamous Nazi concentration camps during World War II.
-Built in 1936, it served as a model for other camps and was primarily used for political prisoners, intellectuals, resistance members, and Jehovah’s Witnesses.
+The Sachsenhausen Concentration Camp in Oranienburg, near Berlin, Germany was one of the Nazi concentration camps of the Second World War Perios.
+This camp was erected in 1936 as an example of how these camps should be run, and was largely designed for political prisoners, educated folks, part of the resistance movement, and Jehovah’s Witnesses.

 Life Inside Sachsenhausen